GaukasWang/GFW-2021Summer-TLS-RST-Incident/README.md

 - GFW **isn't utilizing a purely fingerprint-based discrimination**.
 We don't know if fingerprint matters in current state but it is not a major decision factor.
 - Statistics gives **a strong signal about a backend IP reputation system**.
 This may indicate that GFW is analyzing the TLS traffic and there exists difference between proxy traffic and real web browsing traffic.
 - Statistics gives **no sign about SNI sniffing** in this attack.
+- (Needs confirmation) RST happens only on AS4134, while AS4809 isn't impacted.
+(Note: Our only good server, `us-cn2gia-1` is the only one routing over AS4809.)

 ## Credits